gdotgordon/site_word_freq/README.md

 which it builds a frequncy histogram, plus it extracts the "href" links for further processing.
 At the end, the accumulated word count results for all sites are sorted, with the most frequent ones displayed.

+Usage: `crawl <web site>`

+I tested this with "https://www.golang.org/" as the site name, and it completed in 30-45 seconds on a MacBook Pro.

 Architecturally it uses the following elements:
 - A configurable fixed number of goroutines.
 This is important